 - Governmental Activities Most of the City's basic functions are reported here, including general government, public safety, public works, public health, parks and recreation, public welfare, convention and event services and interest and fiscal charges.
 Property taxes, sales taxes and franchise fees provide the majority of funding for these activities, with the addition of charges for services, grants and contributions. - Business-type Activities The City charges a fee to customers to help it cover all or most of the cost of certain services it provides.
-The City's water and sewer system is reported here, as well as storm water utilities. - Component Units The City includes one blended component unit with financial activity in 2011 in its report Arlington Property Finance Authority, Inc. For fiscal year 2011, the City includes five discretely presented component units in its report Arlington Housing Authority (AHA), Arlington Convention and Visitors Bureau (ACVB), Arlington Housing Finance Corporation (AHFC), Arlington Tomorrow Foundation (ATF), and Arlington Industrial Corporation (AIC).
+The City's water and sewer system is reported here, as well as storm water utilities. - Component Units The City includes one blended component unit with financial activity in 2012 in its report - Arlington Property Finance Authority, Inc. For fiscal year 2012, the City includes six discretely presented component units in its report - Arlington Housing Authority (AHA), Arlington Convention and Visitors Bureau (ACVB) d/b/a Experience Arlington, Arlington Housing Finance Corporation (AHFC), Arlington Tomorrow Foundation (ATF), Arlington Industrial Corporation (AIC) and the Arlington Convention Center Development Corporation (ACCDC).
 Although legally separate, these component units are important because the City is financially accountable for them.